FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th January 2022.md

 the Consultants will commence development of planning level design and

-preparation of the Environmental Impact Assessment Report ahead of lodging--- 19
+preparation of the Environmental Impact Assessment Report ahead of lodging
+---
+19

 a planning application.
 The Consultant’s current programme indicates that a